CamDavidsonPilon/lifelines/docs/Examples.rst

 Selecting a parametric model using QQ plots
 ###############################################

 QQ plots normally are constructed by sorting the values.
 However, this isn't appropriate when there is censored data.
 In *lifelines*, there are routines to still create QQ plots with censored data.
-These are available under ``lifelines.plotting.qq_plots``, and accepts fitted a parametric lifelines model.
+These are available under :func:`lifelines.plotting.qq_plots`, and accepts fitted a parametric lifelines model.

 .. code-block:: python